Beetles, Pacific Northwest

 On the other hand, they are very beautiful to look at and do a great service as plant pollinators after morphing into adult beetles.
 There are a large variety of flower long horn beetles on Vancouver Island.

 These are small to medium-sized beetles.
 The pronotum and head are narrow and flexible, while the antennae are long.
-Flower longhorns are usually colorful, but sometimes they black, dark green, red, yellow and most always iridescent.
+Flower longhorns are usually colorful, but sometimes there black, dark green, red, yellow and most always iridescent.

 The adults are quite useful as pollinators when they visit flowers to feed on pollen or nectar, but the larvae feed on the moist dead wood of various trees and can do a fair bit of damage before morphing into adults.